Jeff Sessions’ Pastor Does Not Agree With ‘Zero Tolerance’ Policy But Urges Church Not to Be Torn Apart

 “I’ve heard from many concerned citizens this week. … Some speak with eloquence and others yell.
 It is possible to yell on an email,” Wines preached on Sunday.
 “And I’ve watched the public discourse and I’m concerned.”

-Wines told CNN she had a “long and excellent” conversation with Sessions earlier this week.
+Wines told CNN she had a “long and excellent” private conversation with Sessions earlier this week.
 The attorney general is technically a member of a United Methodist congregation in Mobile, Alabama, but has attended services at the church in Clarendon since his days as a senator.
 Wines called him a “very regular guest.”

 Sessions’ wife, Mary, attended the 11 a.m., service on Sunday, sitting in the fifth row as Wines preached.
 Mary Sessions said the attorney general did not attend the service because he had to “catch an early flight.”
-The pastor and Sessions greeted each other warmly after the service.
+The pastor and Mary Sessions greeted each other warmly after the service.

 The policy of separating families crossing the US-Mexico border has sparked a fierce outcry from religious groups, especially after Sessions defended the policy by citing Romans 13, a Bible passage that urges Christians to obey secular authorities.
 As Wines noted, both national and local bodies in the United Methodist church have criticized the policy.